playfulsparkle/TransliterateLibrary/README.md

 - Support for customizable character-to-character mappings via user-defined dictionaries for project-specific transliteration needs
 - Preprocessing of Unicode mapping dictionaries from `U+XXXX` notation, converting them into valid character sequences for processing
 - Cross-platform compatibility with all environments supporting .NET Standard 2.0, enabling integration into various .NET applications
+- Includes validation for input text (null, empty, and invalid Unicode characters) to ensure robust processing.
+- Supports validation of custom mapping entries to ensure keys and values adhere to defined length constraints.
+- Uses internal dictionaries (`emojiUnicodeMappings` and `defaultUnicodeMappings`) for efficient storage and lookup of pre-defined transliteration rules.

 ---